OnDemand

 Jupyter Interactive Apps

 The only way to run Jupyter Notebooks on the CCR clusters is using the Jupyter Notebook apps provided in OnDemand.
 For those using the latest CCR software release (ccrsoft/2023.01) there are two Jupyter apps available.
-These sessions will automatically run on the newest CCR compute nodes (tagged NOTLEGACY).

 • The "Quick Launch Jupyter Lab/Notebook" app allows you to select which Slurm account you want to run this job under, the number of GPUs to request (if any), whether to use Jupyter Lab instead of Jupyter Notebook, and if you'd like to receive emails about your job.
 You may also list additional modules to load with Jupyter.